aky4wn/HH-modeling/README.md

+# HH-modeling

-# Code and Simulated Data for Hierarchical Dynamic Modeling for Individualized Data
+Code and toy data to reproduce the results in *Hierarchical Dynamic Modeling for Individualized Bayesian Forecasting* (https://arxiv.org/abs/2101.03408).

+Modeling occurs at the following levels:
+- Return
+- Total Spend
+- Spend in Category
+- Spend in Subcategory
+- Item Quantity

 ## Data